Fluctuation-induced acceleration of inter-ligand exciton transfer in bis(dipyrrinato)Zn(II) complex: RESULTS AND DISCUSSION

 \subsection{Temporal changes in electronic-state populations}

 Figure \ref{FIG2}a presents the temporal changes in electronic-state populations obtained from the NA-MD simulations averaged over 100 trajectories.
-Here, the electronic states are labelled as LE (Not Transferred), LE (Transferred), or CT.
+Here, the electronic states are labelled as LE (Not Transferred), LE (Transferred), or CT, and the population of each state is defined as the number fraction of trajectories assigned to that state.
 At the beginning of each trajectory, i.e., $t=0$, the system was at LE on either dp1 or dp2.
 At $t>0$, when the system is at LE on dp that the exciton is located at $t=0$, the electronic state is classified as LE (Not Transferred).
 In contrast, when the system is at LE on the other dp, the state is classified as LE (Transferred).
 The decay of LE (Not Transferred) and the rise of LE (Transferred) in Figure \ref{FIG2}a are in the time scale of $10^2\,{\rm fs}$, indicating the ultrafast intramolecular exciton transfer.
 As expected by the fact that the two dps in the system are chemically equivalent, LE (Not Transferred) and LE (Transffered) converges to the same value, i.e., the probabilities of finding an exciton on dp1 and dp2 become identical in the long time limit.
+In addition, the population of CT converges to the similar value, being consistent with the fact that the geometry-relaxed CT state is only slightly (25 meV) higher in potential energy than the geometry-relaxed LE state (Table S1).
 The time constant $\tau$ for the exciton transfer was estimated by fitting the time series of ``Not Transferred'' population $p\left(t\right)$ with

 where $A$, $B$, and $\tau$ are the fitting parameters.
-The result is $\tau=3\times10^{-14}\,{\rm s}$, successfully falling onto a shorter value than the experimentally suggested upper limit of the time constant ($1/(5\times10^{10}\,{\rm s^{-1}})=2\times10^{-11}\,{\rm s}$).\cite{Tsuchiya2014} Figure \ref{FIG2}a also shows that the formation of CT states occurs in a time scale that is close to but slower than that of intramolecular exciton transfer. \begin{widetext}
+The result is $\tau=3\times10^{-14}\,{\rm s}$, successfully falling onto a shorter value than the experimentally suggested upper limit of the time constant ($1/(5\times10^{10}\,{\rm s^{-1}})=2\times10^{-11}\,{\rm s}$).\cite{Tsuchiya2014} Figure \ref{FIG2}a also shows that the formation of CT states occurs in a time scale that is close to but slower than that of intramolecular exciton transfer.